 What you should do in the days following a car accident depends on whether you want to seek compensation.
 If a negligent driver or another responsible party caused your injuries, they should compensate you fairly for your suffering.
 Depending on the specifics of your case, you may qualify for awards for both economic and noneconomic losses, such as pain and suffering.

 You have the option to seek legal assistance as well.
-A car accident lawyer can help you seek fair compensation through an insurance policy or a lawsuit.
+Our car accident attorneys can help you seek fair compensation through an insurance policy or a lawsuit.
 Even if you believe you may have been partially responsible for the accident, you may still qualify for an award, depending on the state.

 Statutes of limitation may apply if you choose to file a personal injury lawsuit, so the sooner you reach out to us, the sooner we may begin working on your case.
 Call Ben Crump Law, PLLC for a free case evaluation to determine your legal rights.
 Call us at 800-959-1444.